7h30th3r0n3/Evil-M5Core2/README.md

 - **Bluetooth Serial Control**: You can control it with bluetooth.
 - **Wardriving**: Wardriving with Wigle format output on SD.
 - **Beacon Spam**: Generate mutliple SSIDs arround you.
+- **Deauther detection**: Detect deauthentification packet and pwnagotchi near you.
+- **Wall Of Flipper**: Detect and save Flipper Zero with bluetooth enable near you and detect BLE SPAM.

  ( What is a Karma attack ? check the blog : https://7h30th3r0n3.fr/does-your-machine-have-a-good-or-bad-karma/)